bjonnh/fpga_class_psone/web/content/lessons/02_repeat_after_me/_index.md

 ## Exercice

-- [ ] Make it have a longer memory
+- [ ] Make it have a longer memory, bonus points if it is a parameter to the module